 Because of these inequities, single women and minorities often face even more financial hardships than men, but there are possibilities, especially today, to help women earn and save more.

 Education can be a key area benefitting women, and today it is possible to attend a variety of schools and colleges during the evenings and weekends, often with financial assistance via the employer or government.
 It’s never too late to learn; it won’t be easy, but it will be worth the effort!

 For help with savings and retirement women can first turn to their employers who should be able to provide advice and options.
 If one seeks further knowledge, financial planners have become readily available, and they often not only have professional know-how, but they have experienced firsthand how to make the most of every dollar earned.

 These suggestions are helpful to control finances and spending:

 - As simple as this sounds, people need to spend less than they make.
 First make a budget and determine what spending is unnecessary.|

 - Within the budget, plan to put some funds into retirement investments and, however small, add an amount into savings.
 It can be difficult, but the rewards will be great.

 - These steps require organization and if one needs help, a financial planner will provide this assistance.
 Choose one with care, check the firm’s reputation and stay within the areas that feel comfortable.

 - And/or take a course in personal finances.
-Her Nexx Chapter is launching an eChapter, Her Financial Literacy, later this month.

 Don’t despair.
 Few important parts of life are simple, but this is yet another example of how to feel empowered.